-- Pool its PKI resources with host authorities in a joint intelligence cell - Infiltrate UN language assistant as a recruit into the armed group - Pay an armed group fighter for copies of the group's battle plans - Recruit as informants children who the armed group employs as cooks
+- Pool its PKI resources with host authorities in a joint intelligence cell. - Infiltrate UN language assistant into the armed group. - Pay an armed group fighter for copies of the group's battle plans. - Recruit as informants children who the armed group employs as cooks.